-The New Leader Program (NLP) is a six-month program designed to prepare employees at the GS 7-11 levels for management and leadership positions.
+The New Leader Program (NLP) is a six-month program designed to prepare employees at the GS 7-11 level as well as Wage Grade and private employees of equal equivalence, for management and leadership positions.
 The program theme is "Leading Self."
-The program objectives are to give motivated individuals the confidence and training they need to set and meet personal and professional goals, expand their network, and broaden their experience.
+The most important aspect of leadership is self-awareness.
+Understanding yourself by taking a deeper look into who you are, your strengths and challenges, help you to become an authentic leader.
+The program objectives are designed to give motivated individuals the confidence and training they need to set and meet personal and professional goals, expand their network, and broaden their experience.

 - Identify and assess individual developmental strengths and needs